min2ha/ukwa-site/content/target/51362/index.en.md

   "subject": "Brexit"
 }

-# News Watch: The BBC and Brexit: Analysis of the Business News on BBC Radio 4’s Today Programme

  A report by News-watch on the BBC’s coverage on Brexit during the six month period after the referendum vote found  overwhelmingly negativity about Britain leaving the EU – breaching the Corporations rules on impartiality.